Skip to main content

 Sometimes the hole may close and heal by itself, so your ophthalmologist may want to monitor it before recommending treatment.

-A macular hole can often be repaired using an operation called a vitrectomy.
+A macular hole can often be repaired by an operation called a vitrectomy.

 Even if surgery does not close the hole, your vision will usually at least become stable, and you may find you have less vision distortion.